tsangkevin99/tsangk3040Art/README.md

    - Next, navigate to the left hand side and click on the `Pages` section.
    - Under Build and deployment scroll down to Branch and choose the `main` branch.
    - Afterwards you can navigate back to your repository page by clicking on your repository name on the top left e.g. `yourusername.github.io`
+- *This step relates to Etter's concept of making documentation accessible*

 5. **Jekyll Template:**
    - Next we are going to create a file to utilize Jekyll.